AirMettle/HMDH/README.md

-# HMDH
+# Hierarchical Multi-Dimensional Histograms

+## Overview
-HMDH (Hierarchical Multi-Dimensional Histograms) is a software library designed for efficient data summarization, enabling rapid exploratory analysis on integer and floating-point data.
+Hierarchical Multi-Dimensional Histograms (HMDH) is a software library designed for efficient data summarization, enabling rapid exploratory analysis on integer and floating-point data.
 HMDH provides fast, space- and time-efficient encoding of data characteristics across multiple orders of magnitude in a single pass.

 This public version supports one- and two-dimensional data structures and includes a graphical interface for interactive exploration.
 It is intended for non-commercial research and evaluation only (please refer to the license).